 HSBC Visa Platinum Card v.
 Citi Cash Back Card

-Consumers who mostly spend on food and transport can benefit from Citi Cash Back Card's 8% cashback on dining, groceries, and petrol worldwide, capped at S$100/month.
-While this rate and cap are higher than HSBC Visa Platinum Card's, the minimum monthly spend is a lofty S$888, and the S$192.6 fee is waived only 1 year.
-Nonetheless, Citi Cash Back Card also rewards Grab rides with 8% cashback, making the card an especially attractive option for those spending on transport.
-This card may be less attractive to consumers with lower monthly spends looking to avoid an annual fee.
+Consumers who mostly spend on food and transport can benefit from Citi Cash Back Card's 8% cashback on dining, groceries, and petrol worldwide, capped at S$75/month.
+While its rate and cap are higher than HSBC Visa Platinum Card's, the minimum monthly spend is a lofty S$888, and the S$192.6 fee is waived only 1 year.
+As a result, HSBC Visa Platinum may be a better match for consumers with lower monthly spends looking to avoid an annual fee.

 HSBC Visa Platinum Card v.
 UOB One Card